 I want to use a non-postal carrier, such as UPS or FedEx.
 Is this possible?

 The simple answer is yes.
 But, of course, it costs more to do that.
 Send me e-mail and I will tell you what it will cost.
 If you are in North America or Western Europe, you have to be in an fantastic hurry, because most people receive their discs in about five days.
 In other parts of the world, I can appreciate that the local mail service sometimes leaves a bit to be desired.
 The prices vary from location to location, but expect to pay an additional $80 for air express to eastern Europe, Middle-east or Asia and $40 to North America or western Europe.

-Why do you put a low value on the disc on the customs declaration form for non-USA shipments?
+Why do you put a low value on the customs declaration form for non-USA shipments?